 What is Top-Down Budgeting?

 Top-down budgeting refers to a budgeting method where senior management prepares a high-level budget for the company.
 The company’s senior management prepares the budget based on its objectives and then passes it on to the managers for implementation.
-Sometimes, the managers may put forward suggestions for the budget before the budget preparation, but whether their contribution to the budgeting process will be used or not is at the management’s discretion.
+Sometimes, the managers may put forward suggestions for the budget before the budget preparation, Whether their contribution to the budgeting process will be used or not is at the management’s discretion.
 After the budget is created, the management makes specific allocations to the different departments, which must then create their own budgets based on their budget allocation and goals.

 During top-down budgeting, the company’s management considers past experiences and current market conditions.
 They use the previous year’s budget and financial statements as a benchmark for making allocations to departments and functions.
 Senior management may take inputs from lower-level managers, which helps acknowledge the concerns of the regular staff who are tasked with implementing the budget.
 They also use internal and external influences such as prevailing economic conditions, changes in tax legislation, margin pressure, increase/decrease in salary costs, profitability levels of their peers, etc.